 4. Eat to lose fat, don’t starve yourself

-Any of you who have followed a Vision program for any amount of time, will know that it is essential to eat enough for your body when you’re trying to lose body fat.
+Any of you who have followed a Element program for any amount of time, will know that it is essential to eat enough for your body when you’re trying to lose body fat.
 If you’re eating a low calorie diet and under your macro nutrient daily targets consistently and not losing body fat, there’s your answer right there.
 You need to eat more to lose body fat.

 5. Train right